stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 him that it was not indeed such.
 It was a city of the plain, but fashioned of such heaven-reaching towers that its outline was truly that of a mountain.
 Above it hung a curious greyish haze, through which the blue light glistened and took added overtones of radiance from the million golden minarets.
-Glancing at Gll&rsquo;-Hthaa-Ynn, Zamacona knew that this was the monstrous, gigantic, and omnipotent city of Tsath.
+Glancing at Gll'-Hthaa-Ynn, Zamacona knew that this was the monstrous, gigantic, and omnipotent city of Tsath.

   As the road turned downward toward the plain, Zamacona felt a kind of uneasiness